eppic/ytBATCH/README.md

 3. A prompt appears asking to install ytBATCH.
    - *`Yes`: Install ytBATCH to AppData and generate shortcuts*
    - *`No`: Keep ytBATCH in its download folder.*
-4. Press any key to download youtube-dl.exe and ffmpeg.exe
+4. Press any key to download yt-dlp.exe and ffmpeg.exe
 5. Done

 ## USAGE